GPropersi/urls4irl_personal/README.md

 It allows each user to create one or many UTubs (URL Tubs) where they can:
 - Add/remove URLs
 - Add/remove other users
-- Add tags to each URL
+- Add/remove tags to each URL
-- Add descriptions to each UTub, and notes to each URL
+- Add descriptions to each UTub, and descriptions to each URL
 - Chat with other users in their UTub

 It is built with Flask, and uses a SQLite database with an eye towards migrating to a PostgreSQL